ZB20-PKU/HyDeconv/README.md

 ```

 ### 5. Launch the Software
-With the Conda environment activated and in the software project directory, run the following commands:
+With the conda environment activated and in the software root directory, run the following commands:
 ```bash
 python Launch.py
 ```
-For subsequent launches, you only need to run these two commands from the software root directory:
+For subsequent launches, you only need to **run these two commands** from the software root directory:
 ```bash
 conda activate Hybrid_Deconvolution
 python Launch.py